ReflectsLight/quran-json/README.md

 * [src/json/en/](src/json/en/)

+The English translation is a copy of "The Clear Quran" - by Dr. Mustafa Khattab, and it was obtained from the website https://quran.com.

 Each JSON file represents a chapter, or surah - as an English translation.
 The structure of the file can be described as an array of arrays, with each array representing a verse, or ayah.
 For example, consider the English translation of Al-Fatihah ([src/json/en/1.json](src/json/en/1.json)):

 ```
 [